alvesvaren/dotfiles.old/README.md

 The project uses git branches to manage different devices.
 For example: the *laptop* branch has some commits specific to my laptop and the *pc* branch has some for my pc.

-This allows me to use the *main* branch as a base for new devices, and values specific to each device (like outputs etc.)
+This allows me to use the *base* branch as a base for new devices, and values specific to each device (like outputs etc.)

-To use my files with your computer, use the *main* branch and check out the differences between that and whatever branch is closest to your device.
+To use my files with your computer, use the *base* branch and check out the differences between that and whatever branch is closest to your device.

 > **Tip:** to change branch, type `git checkout branchname`
 > To create a new branch, type `git checkout -b branchname`